torstenzuther/csprojscan/README.md

 # CsprojScan

 CsprojScan scans folders for csproj files and extracts all project references, package references and references (directly referenced DLLs).
-It exports the references to a CSV file to be visualized in an HTML pivot grid.
-It allows for simple analysis of all references / nuget packages over different solutions which is very useful when you have many different solutions sharing packages and / or references you want to compare.
+It exports the references to a CSV file to be visualized in a HTML pivot table.
+It allows for simple analysis of all references and NuGet packages over different solutions which is very useful when you have many different solutions sharing packages and / or references you want to compare.

 # Usage